Pinchas ben Yair: His piety

 An aggadah gives the following illustration of Pinchas' scrupulous honesty: Once two men deposited with him two seahs (a quantity) of wheat.
 After a prolonged absence of the depositors, Pinchas sowed the wheat and preserved the harvest.
 This he did for seven consecutive years, and when at last the men came to claim their deposit he returned them all the accumulated grain.

 Pinchas is said never to have accepted an invitation to a meal and, after reaching the age of majority, to have refused to eat at the table of his father.
 The reason given by him for this behavior was that there are two kinds of people: (1) those who are willing to be hospitable, but can not afford to be so, and (2) those who have the means but are not willing to extend hospitality to others.
-Judah haNasi once invited him to a meal, and exceptionally he decided to accept the invitation; but on arriving at Judah's house he noticed in the yard mules of a certain kind the use of which was forbidden by local custom on account of the danger in handling them.
+Judah haNasi once invited him to a meal, and exceptionally he decided to accept the invitation; but on arriving at Judah's house he noticed in the yard onagers, the use of which was forbidden by local custom on account of the danger in handling them.
 Thereupon he retraced his steps and did not return.

 Pinchas gave special weight to the laws of ma'aser.
 The aggadah relates a story of a donkey belonging to Pinchas which, having been stolen, was released after a couple of days due to its refusal to eat food from which ma'aser had not been taken.
 To Pinchas is attributed the abandonment by Judah haNasi of his project to abolish the shmita year of release.

 Pinchas was a priest of Aaron's lineage.
 He, and others with him, used to visit the marketplace of the Saracens in Ashkelon to buy wheat during the shmita year, and return to their own city, and immerse themselves in order to eat their bread (Terumah) in a state of ritual purity.
 The Beth din of Rabbi Ishmael ben Jose and Ben HaKapar, when they heard that Pinchas (known as a very pious man) had visited Ashkelon when it was not permitted for priests to venture outside the Land of Israel, understood thereby that Ashkelon (though not conquered by those returning from the Babylonian exile) was not like other lands of the gentiles, and that defilement had not been decreed upon that city.
 Therefore, with Pinchas' example, they assembled themselves and reverted the old practice, decreeing a state of cleanness over the city's air, and that, henceforth, Jews (including priests) were permitted to visit Ashkelon without harboring feelings of guilt or fear of contracting uncleanness.